Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Dynamics

-A representative example is shown in Fig. \ref{fig7}.
-We see that as $N$ increases, many-body oscillations are suppressed, resulting in a smoother $\lambda(t)$ with better-defined cusp precursors, and the Loschmidt zeros tend to coalesce along well-defined lines in the complex plane; their intersections with the imaginary $\tau$ axis coincide precisely with the incipient cusps observed in the return rate.
-In particular, pair tunneling moves the first cluster of zeros towards the imaginary $\tau$ axis, making the first DQPT occur at $t_c<T$; on the other hand, the period between two consecutive DQPTs is larger than in the absence of pair tunneling.
+A representative example is shown in Fig.~\ref{fig8}.
+We see that as $N$ increases, few-body oscillations are suppressed, resulting in a smoother $\lambda(t)$ with better-defined cusp precursors, and the Loschmidt zeros tend to coalesce along well-defined lines in the complex plane; their intersections with the imaginary $\tau$ axis coincide precisely with the incipient cusps observed in the return rate.
+In panels (b) and (d), we observe that the introduction of pair tunneling shifts the first cluster of zeros towards the imaginary $\tau$ axis, making the first DQPT occur at a time $t_c<T$; on the other hand, the period between two consecutive DQPTs is larger than in the absence of pair tunneling.
+A further distinction is that, in the presence of pair tunneling, DQPTs occur significantly closer to the semiclassical return times, so that critical times deviate markedly from $\left(n + \tfrac{1}{2}\right)T$.
+This is related to the fact, visible in panel (d), that pair tunneling mainly affects the location of the Loschmidt zeros with larger $\mathrm{Im}\,\tau$ within each cluster.

 These features admit a compelling geometrical interpretation \cite{Lang}.
 We can think of the large-$N$ atomic coherent state $\ket{(\phi_0, z_0)}$ as represented by a semiclassical amplitude $\Psi_0(\phi,z)$ in phase space, localized around $(\phi_0, z_0)$.
 Under the classical Hamiltonian flow $\Theta_t:(\phi,z) \mapsto (\phi(t), z(t))$ each point of the wave packet moves along its own trajectory, so that at time $t$ the wave packet becomes a stretched and distorted cloud, $\Psi_t(\phi,z)=\Psi_0(\Theta_{-t}(\phi,z))$, whose center of mass follows the classical trajectory starting from $(\phi_0, z_0)$.
 As shown in Appendix \ref{appB}, within this description the return rate at time $t$ is dominated by the phase-space point (call it the saddle point) that minimizes the arithmetic mean of its distances from the original center $(\phi_0, z_0)$ at times 0 and $t$.
 A DQPT occurs when the identity of such saddle point changes discontinuously at a critical time $t=t_c$.
 At time zero the saddle point coincides with $(\phi_0, z_0)$, and if the wave packet evolves almost rigidly the identity of the saddle point will change continuously.
 By contrast, interactions smear the wave packet, creating regions where different points compete to minimize the mean distance.
 Stronger interactions accelerate the smearing, opening the possibility for the saddle-point switch to happen earlier.